nikunjp/spring-angularjs/README.md

 The JavaScript tests use casperjs.
 Rather than rely on a global install of casperjs, this project uses a local install.

-To setup casperjs run 'mvn pre-integration-test -Pcasper-setup'.
+To setup casperjs run `mvn pre-integration-test -Pcasper-setup`.
 This command will download and setup casperjs (and phantomjs) in basedir of project.

-To run casperjs tests run 'mvn integration-test -Pqa'.
-This command will run all tests under src/test/js/casper/*.js
+To run casperjs tests run `mvn integration-test -Pqa`.
+This command will run all tests under `src/test/js/casper/*.js`

 ## To Do